Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Thermal Phase Transitions

 \subsubsection{Heat Capacity}

-We computed the heat capacity at constant volume of the black hole, which is given by {$C_V = -T_b F^{\prime\prime}(T_b)$}.
+We computed the heat capacity at constant volume of the black hole, which is given by {$C_V = \left( \partial E / \partial T_b \right)_{V_b}$}, where $E$ is the energy of the system.
 We find that the heat capacity is positive at all values for which the black hole phase is energetically favored.
 Hence the black hole is thermodynamically stable for all values of $\nu$.